 Paul Cardenas, MSW, Leadership Development Coach

 With over 34 years in leadership development, Paul is a master trainer, program evaluator and organizational development coach.
 At the Center he helps clients build personal and professional capacity by helping them to strengthen their organizational culture.
 Team building, strategic planning, measuring outcomes are all part and parcel of his work.
 Increased productivity, improved customer loyalty, resolution and prevention of conflict are all outcomes that can be expected.
-Paul also serves across the nation designing and conducting program evaluation systems for organizations seeking to better understand their progress.
+Paul also serves across the nation designing and conducting program evaluation systems for organizations seeking to better understand their opportunities.
 At the Center he provides one-to-one advising and technical assistance to individuals building their businesses and careers.
 Paul also provides a wide range of technical assistance to philanthropists and non-profit organizations engaged in the helping professions.
 He is a graduate of California Polytechnic University and the UCLA Graduate School of Social Welfare.

 Wesley Yu, LMFT, EMDR Level II